edge-servers/immunity-controller/README.rst

 ####

-The SNMP connector is useful to collect monitoring information and it's used in `openwisp-monitoring`_ for performing checks to collect monitoring information.
+The SNMP connector is useful to collect monitoring information and it's used in `immunity-monitoring`_ for performing checks to collect monitoring information.
-`Read more <https://github.com/edge-servers/openwisp-monitoring/pull/309#discussion_r692566202>`_ on how to use it.
+`Read more <https://github.com/edge-servers/immunity-monitoring/pull/309#discussion_r692566202>`_ on how to use it.

 Geo App
 ~~~~~~~